ktonosaki/glmmDMR/README.md

 The full workflow is based on the processing order used in 02.publis_data.sh:

-1. Download and preprocess reads
-   (for example: fasterq-dump, fastp, alignment and methylation extraction by Bismark)
+1. preprocess reads (alignment and methylation extraction by Bismark)
 2. Summarize methylation calls per sample
 3. Run per-site binomial test
 4. Convert to binned bigWig (optional)